Trapezoids Are Special

 - Tell the students that they should sort the pattern blocks on the rug in front of them.
 Don’t tell them how to sort the blocks, allow them to choose their own method.

 - Ask for a few volunteers to share how they sorted their blocks.
-Did they organize by color, shape, number of sides, etc.
+Did they organize by color, shape, number of sides, or something else?

 - Remind students that these are all different attributes of a shape.
 Some, like color are called non-defining attributes because a triangle can be blue or yellow and still be a triangle.
 Some, like number of sides are called defining attributes.
 One example of an attribute is triangle always has three sides.